 Although he spent most of his adult life elsewhere and is buried in New York City, Satchmo never forgot his native city.
 And his native city never forgot him.
 Satchmo SummerFest started out to be a one-time salute in 2001 to commemorate his 100th anniversary and reaffirm his vital role in the development of American musical culture.
 However, the festival that year succeeded so well that the city and the festival’s sponsor, French Quarter Festivals, Inc., decided to make it an annual event.

 Over the years, Satchmo SummerFest has evolved into what one visiting music writer called “a mini-JazzFest.”
 With three days of outdoor concerts, music history seminars, jazz exhibits, a jazz mass, a second-line parade and plenty of local food delicacies and drinks, the festival has become a travelers’, as well as a local, favorite.
 Nearly all of the participating musicians are New Orleans-based.
 A Satchmo art contest and exhibit at the Crescent City Brewhouse attracts some of the city’s most talented artists to create works in a Satchmo motif.
 There’s even a fun-filled “Satchmo Strut” down Frenchmen Street, taking in most of the nightclubs in the city’s preeminent live music district.

-Most of the Satchmo SummerFest’s activities take place in and around the Old U.S. Mint opposite the French Market at Barracks Street and Esplanade Avenue.
+Most of the Satchmo SummerFest’s activities take place in and around Jackson Square.
+Daily admission to the event is $5.
 For the most up-to-date information on Satchmo SummerFest call French Quarter Festivals at (504) 522-5730 or log onto www.fqfi.org.